mikelma/nnco_lib/README.md

-# nnco-lib: A combinatorial optimization framework for probability-based algorithms by means of generative models
+# A combinatorial optimization framework for probability-based algorithms by means of generative models

 This repository contains all the source code and data of the paper *A combinatorial optimization framework for probability-based algorithms by means of generative models*.

-**NOTE:** The paper hasn't been published yet.
+> ⚠️ **NOTE:** The paper hasn't been published yet.
 Once published, a link to the paper will be provided.

-**NOTE:** This repository is hosted in [SourceHut](https://git.sr.ht/~mikelma/nnco_lib), but a [GitHub](https://github.com/mikelma/nnco_lib) mirror is also maintained for convenience.

 - ⭐ **Try it online!** ⭐ [Colab notebook](https://colab.research.google.com/drive/1BNtRUHaL6qe2E1CO1mxJORO4o-oPMP5f?usp=sharing)
 - [Jupyter notebook](./A_combinatorial_optimization_framework_for_probability_based_algorithms_by_means_of_generative_models.ipynb)